heitorfe/rossman-sales-predict/README.md

 ## 2.4.
 Solution

--Using Machine Learning model to make sales prediction of every store
+* Using Machine Learning model to make sales prediction of every store

--Sales prediction visualization may be made by Telegram request (API)
+* Sales prediction visualization may be made by Telegram request (API)

 # 3. Solution Development